top of page

 Switching from my former narrow road bike saddle to the wider split nose triathlon saddle offered me a much more comfortable and pleasant riding experience.
 I can choose between several seating positions, have the freedom to move on the saddle (forwards and backward), and can find the most comfortable and efficient position for every section of the road.

-For the added comfort and versatility I am more than willing to take the weight penalty of around 60 grams compared to my previous narrow racing saddle.
+For the added comfort and versatility, I am more than willing to take the weight penalty of around 60 grams compared to my previous narrow racing saddle.

 Conclusion